Design Systems Industry

 Integrations

-Anima integrates with the design system tools teams already use (Storybook and Figma) so that you don’t need to reinvent your tech stack.
+Frontier by Anima integrates with the design system tools teams already use (VScode, Figma) so that you don’t need to reinvent your tech stack.
 In a few clicks, you can automate syncing between the two, eliminating the need for constant, expensive manual updates.
-Plus, Anima integrates with a range of resources teams already use—from open source libraries to serverless hosting and CMS platforms.
+Plus, Anima integrates with a range of resources teams already use—from open-source libraries to serverless hosting and CMS platforms.

 Adobe XD